nikolaicholakov25/SOFTUNI-React-Exam/README.md

 ## How To Start The App

-In the main folder there are two folders
+In the main application folder you need at least these two folders

+You will need to install the "server" from https://github.com/softuni-practice-server/softuni-practice-server

 - App
 - Server